 Donald C. Drake

 Journalist and Playwright

-Donald C. Drake was a writer all through his life, first as a precocious kid in grade school and later in adult life as both a journalist and playwright.
-He combined these two passions while working as a newsman, producing compelling news stories and as a playwright drawing attention to social and ethical issues via the stage.
+Donald C. Drake was a writer all through his life, first as a precocious kid in grade school and later as both a journalist and playwright.
+While working as a reporter and an editor he cultivated complex news events into compelling, informative narrative stories.
+Like his journalistic writing, Don’s theater scripts were built on his skills and insights, often bringing to attention ethical and personal issues via the stage with artful creativity.

-Not only did Don stand out as an exceptional journalist, he also received accolades and applause from the world of theater.
-He was honored with more than 20 awards for his playwriting.
+Don stood out as an exceptional prize-winning journalist.
+He also received accolades and applause from the world of theater – honored with 20 awards for his playwriting.

 Donald C. Drake was a member of the Philadelphia Dramatists Center and the Dramatists Guild of America and a supporter of Philadelphia Young Playwrights.

 A Theater Colleague Adds...

 “Don’s accomplishments in the theater were in some ways as impressive as his achievements in journalism.
 For example, he won one of the of the most prestigious awards given to American playwrights: a place in the Eugene O’Neill National Playwrights Conference.
 And rather than community theatres, his plays were performed largely at professional and regional theatres, both in the U.S. and abroad, as well as at arts and theatre festivals.
 He received a number of major grants to develop his work, including one that allowed him a month of uninterrupted writing in a Scottish castle!